vighneshiyer/vighneshiyer.com/content/research/events/2025_10-tensorwave/index.md

 4. **ML Inference**

-This market resembles the training one, but there are many more custom chip startups (e.g Tenstorrent, Groq, Cerebras, d-Matrix) and hyperscalers (e.g. Microsoft, AWS, Google) getting into the inference game while most still rely on GPUs for training.
+This market resembles the training one, but there are many more custom chip startups (e.g Tenstorrent, Groq, Cerebras, d-Matrix) and hyperscalers (e.g. Meta, Microsoft, AWS, Google) getting into the inference game while most still rely on GPUs for training.

-While NVIDIA still dominates on ML training workloads, since the
+While NVIDIA still dominates on ML training workloads, since the There is a common belief that since this workload is so large and expensive to run, it is worth exploring cheaper NVIDIA alternatives (most notably AMD, but also TPUs and Trainium/Inferentia), but this comes at a cost of porting, and opportunity cost for not spending more time optimizing MFU on NVIDIA hardware in lieu of trying to chase lower inference costs with other hardware.

 5. **Edge**
 Think about applications like VR headsets, smart cameras, and autonomous vehicles.
 In the low-power domain (sub-10W), there is plenty of competition, but low margins.
 However, in the high-performance tier (required for robotics and AVs), the NVIDIA Jetson series of products completely dominates with basically zero competition.